autolab/Autolab/docs/features/metrics.md

 When an instructor adjusts the student metrics for a course, all instances that were in `contacted` or `resolved` for the outdated student metrics are placed into `archived`.
 All `pending` instances for the outdated student metrics are dropped.
 As such, all instances in `pending`, `contacted`, and `resolved` are consistent with the most up-to-date student metrics.

-## Allowlist
+## Considered Categories
-To account for the fact that some courses may have optional assignments that shouldn't be used to determine which students are struggling, we have created an "allowlist."
+To account for the fact that some courses may have optional assignments that shouldn't be used to determine which students are struggling, we have created an "allowlist" of considered categories.
 This feature allows instructors to toggle which categories of assignments should be included or excluded in metrics calculations.

+### Configuring Considered Categories
+The allowlist is located under the "Configurations" tab of the student metrics page.
+To toggle asn assignment between "Included" and "Excluded," a user can press the arrow icon between the two lists.
+After pressing save, the new considered category settings will be updated and taken into consideration the next time you refresh the watchlist.